- What continuing education do you offer?

 Yes.
-New seminars are recorded on CDs.
+New seminars are recorded on audio CDs.
 Repeated seminars are not necessarily newly recorded, but you can purchase recordings of earlier versions.
-Participants can purchase recordings of any seminar they attended at a discount.
+Participants can purchase audio recordings of any seminar they attended at a discount.
 For details call our main office, (505) 291-9698, Extension 0.

 - Can I schedule a consultation with Dr. Lad while at the Institute?